Current Awareness Strategy Blog

 4 easy ways to make your budget more innovative

 Innovation is about finding new and efficient ways to solve existing problems and challenges.
 So is it possible to approach budget setting in an innovative way - after all, isn’t it “just a plan with numbers”?
 After a lot of research, it turns out that it might be a good idea to rethink budgets and financial planning.
-In an article On the future of IT spending, one commentator said,
+In an article on the future of IT spending, one commentator said,

 As you develop a budget for the upcoming year, don't be afraid to challenge your budget assumptions.
 What if you made more money available for new initiatives or revamped some of your current programs?
 Maybe you could take a chance on an innovative idea that would enable your organisation to accomplish more with less.